Niagara National Historic Sites of Canada management plan 2018

 Canada’s treasured natural and historic places will be a living legacy, connecting hearts and minds to a stronger, deeper understanding of the very essence of Canada.

 The Parks Canada Agency Act requires Parks Canada to prepare a management plan for national historic sites administered by the Agency.
-The Fortifications of Québec National Historic Site of Canada Management Plan, once approved by the Chief Executive Officer of Parks Canada, ensures Parks Canada’s accountability to Canadians, outlining how historic site management will achieve measurable results in support of the Agency’s mandate.
+The Niagara National Historic Sites of Canada Management Plan, once approved by the Minister responsible for Parks Canada and tabled in Parliament, ensures Parks Canada’s accountability to Canadians, outlining how the management team of these historic sites will achieve measurable results in support of the Agency’s mandate.

 3.0 Planning Context